lennard134/TicketToRideLAMAS/index.md

 ### Design choices in implementation
 The code is built up such that all the parameters like the number of route cards or trains for example can be changed easily.
 For simplicity, we now assume that we have three agents that each received three unique route cards at the beginning of the game.
-Besides that, the agents all receive 45 trains which can be placed on connections.
+Besides, the agents all receive 45 trains which can be placed on connections.

 The code is implemented using Western European cities where the most westerly city is Lisboa and the most easterly is Brindisi.
-In total, there are 24 cities in the game, and the agents receive three out of a total of X route cards.
+In total, there are 24 cities in the game, and the agents receive three out of a total of 16 route cards.
 On the Ticket to Ride board, there are often double connections between cities which can be utilized if there are more than 3 players.
-As we have restricted ourselves to just three players, we only use single connections.
+As we have restricted ourselves to just three players by default, we only use single connections.

 #### An agent's turn
 Consider now an agent's turn given the simplifications and design choices.
 This agent considers three options, in this order: